fibasile/nueval-machinable-rules/gitbook/machine_unit.md

 ## Mechanical Design, Machine Design

-Make a [machine](http://mtm.cba.mit.edu/machines/science), including the end effector, build the passive parts and operate it manually.
+Design a machine (mechanism + actuation + automation), including the end effector, build the passive parts and operate it manually.
+Plan and make a machine.Document the group project and your individual contribution.

 ### Learning outcomes